 2. Press 2 intervals of 17 seconds each at 325F.
 You need to make sure that the pretreat is dry.

 3. Conveyor drying: Conveyor dry at 330F for 3 minutes and 2 presses of 8 second intervals depending on how much pretreat is applied.

 Usually on t shirts you will need about 19 grams of pretreat and 39 for hoodies.

-We strived to create a pretreat that is/does the following:
+We strived to make a pretreat that may achieve the following:

 *Knocks Down Fibers Well

 AND BEST OF ALL DOES NOT STAIN IN UV!

 UV results are not guaranteed, as we do not test all garments ever produced in the marketplace and we do not have control over what sealants there might be on the garments.